thiago-monteiro/sibling-detector/README.md

 ###### Why would I want to put people besides my sibling?

-Because the face detection is actually pretty decent.
+Because the face detection is actually pretty decent and it shows who a person is on top of a box over their face.